ibm-cloud-docs/assistant/entities.md

 ***Entities*** represent a class of object or a data type that is relevant to a user's purpose.
 By recognizing the entities that are mentioned in the user's input, the {{site.data.keyword.conversationshort}} service can choose the specific actions to take to fulfill an intent.

-<iframe class="embed-responsive-item" id="youtubeplayer" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/wyWgsF9eYc8" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
+<iframe class="embed-responsive-item" id="youtubeplayer" title="Working with entities" type="text/html" width="640" height="390" src="https://www.youtube.com/embed/wyWgsF9eYc8" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>

 ## Entity limits
 {: #entity-limits}